 The most important thing is keeping sane and active, even in dramatic circumstances.
 If you want to hit the news line in a renowned magazine’s article, make sure to heed the recommendations on survival in the jungle we provide in our article.
 Read on.

 3. Finding Water

 Water is an essential resource for the human body to keep on living.
 We cannot get along without water for more than three days without compromising our wellbeing.
-Without a water bottle, it can get tough to make it through and survive in the jungle.
+Without a water bottle or a water can, it can get tough to make it through and survive in the jungle.
 This is why finding a water source is a crucial component of surviving until the end.

 In contrast to the dry climate of the desert, the jungle is an abundant source of water.
 In many rainforests, rainfall is common and can be used as a source of hydration.
 You can choose the water source from several of those common for the jungle area.

 The leaves in the jungle are large and can be used to collect rainwater.
 Just funnel the large leaves into water storage containers, and you will have sufficient water for later use.
 Ensure the leaves are clear from insects or other small animals who can spoil the water and cause digestion-related disorders.

 Make sure that the water in the river you choose is drinkable.
 A good sign will be if you see animals drink from the river.
 To make sure you don’t get indigestion, boil it, or use water stills.

 Look for streams.
 You will want to boil any water that you collect from a stream to kill any bacteria.
 If you don’t have a pot to boil water, then consider using a tin/aluminum can.

 Every hunter knows that the bamboo collects droplets during rainfall, sufficient to be a great water source.
 Bend the bamboo stalks to fill a container for later use.

 Due to the high humidity level in the jungle area, moisture condenses on multiple surfaces, including large leaves of various plants growing in abundance.
 Collect drops from the bamboo leaf and find something to store them.